mbparvezme/social-url-username-regex/Readme.md

-The twitter RegEx will work with all the formats of twitter URL given bellow.
+The twitter RegEx will work with all the formats of twitter URLs and Username given bellow.

 Valid Twitter URls
 - http://twitter.com/webdevronsocial